Calcium Silicate Sealer-based Obturation in Root Canal Retreatment

 Detailed Description

-• What is the success rate of calcium silicate sealer-based obturations in root canal retreatment?
+1. To determine the success rate of calcium silicate sealer-based obturations in root canal retreatment.

 This will be a prospective cohort study conducted at Jaber Al-Ahmed Dental Center.
-Informed/written consent will be obtained from all patients.
-Root canal retreatments will be done by a specialist in endodontics using a calcium silicate-based sealer (CeraSeal, Meta Biomed) according to the best evidence-based standards.
-All of these treatments will be recorded into a database and be followed up by at least 12 months.
+Informed written consent will be obtained from all participants.
+All nonsurgical root canal retreatments will be performed by a specialist endodontist using a calcium silicate-based sealer (CeraSeal, Meta Biomed) following current evidence-based standards.
+Treatments will be recorded in a secure database, and all cases will be followed for a minimum of 12 months.

-The clinical and radiographic records of each patient will be reviewed, and eligibility for the study was assessed based on inclusion and exclusion criteria.
-All data will be anonymized and extracted for analyses without a reference to participants.
+Clinical and radiographic records will be reviewed, and eligibility will be determined according to predefined inclusion and exclusion criteria.
+All patient data will be anonymized before extraction and analysis.

 Study Type